globophobe/django-quant-tick/README.md

 1. A private API for aggregating candles.
 2. A public API for quant-candles.com

 Every minute, candles are aggregated.
-Django Quant Candles is idempotent, such that the system can recover in case exchange APIs are periodically offline.
+Django Quant Candles is idempotent, such that, if exchange APIs are unavailable, the next successful request will backfill.

 Environment
 -----------